-Before we get started: you DO NOT need to know how to say all these formal and informal phrases.
+Before we get started: you DO NOT need to know how to say all these formal and informal phrases of goodbye in Russian.
 The most important thing is to be able to say 1 common formal, and 1 common informal phrase.
 The rest is just important to recognize when you’re having a conversation with Russian native speakers.

 16 ways how to say Goodbye in Russian

 The following phrases are good departing words.
-Say these to people that you need to be polite to.
+Say these phrases to people that you need to be polite.

 Goodbye in Russian – до свидания (do svidanya)

 This is the most common and popular way to say goodbye in Russian.

 До свидания literally means: till date.